Hit and Run Defense Attorney in Virginia

 Finally, Virginia Code § 46.2-895 makes it illegal for a passenger 16 years old or older in a vehicle that fails to stop for an accident that results in another person’s injury or death to fail to report the accident to law enforcement if the passenger believes the driver of the vehicle has not reported the crash to police.

 Why You Need to Talk to a Lawyer as Soon as Possible After a Hit and Run

 If you have been accused of leaving the scene of a car crash without exchanging information with the other vehicle occupants or property owners involved, you need to speak to a Virginia hit and run defense attorney as soon as possible.
 If your accident involved unattended property, you might be able to avoid criminal charges.
-However, you should speak to an attorney before deciding to report an accident that you failed to stop for, as your report may later be used against you in a criminal prosecution.
+However, you should speak to an attorney before deciding to report an accident that you failed to stop for, as your report may later be used against you in criminal prosecution.

-Speaking to a hit and run defense attorney as soon as possible after an accident may also prove critical to building an effective legal defense strategy.
+Speaking to a hit-and-run defense attorney as soon as possible after an accident may also prove critical to building an effective legal defense strategy.
 If you fled the scene of a car accident, the police will investigate the crash to try to identify you.
-A lawyer can advise you on your best course of action even before criminal charges are filed against you for a hit and run accident.
+A lawyer can advise you on your best course of action even before criminal charges are filed against you for a hit-and-run accident.

 Misdemeanor vs. Felony Hit and Run